salomania

 Salomania

-Salome, now a middle-aged woman, is caught in a relentless loop of her own story.
+Salome, a middle-aged woman, is caught in a relentless loop of her own story.
 She moves through repeating cycles with Herod, John the Baptist, and the Jester—a sinister, clown-like disruptor drawn from fin-de-siècle decadence.
-She alone can break the cycle, navigating a world that constantly watches and judges her.
-Every gesture and desire is measured by a gaze that seeks to categorize and control bodies—especially those marked by aging, neurological difference, and other forms of embodied nonconformity.
+She alone can break the cycle, navigating a world that constantly surveils and evaluates.

-Blending shadowed theatricality and visceral movement with imagery from Salome’s turn-of-the-century cultural fever, Salomania makes this pressure palpable.
-Time fractures, authority destabilizes, and expectations unravel.
-Not a biblical retelling, the work is a dark meditation on spectacle, power, and a body that refuses to remain fixed in history.
+Blending shadowed theatricality and visceral movement with imagery from Salomé’s fevered past—from biblical figure to decadent icon—Salomania is not another retelling of an old story, but a dark meditation on spectacle, power, and a body that refuses to remain fixed.

 Salomania was presented at the Thomas Cole National Historic Site in May 2025 with support from the The Catwalk Institute.